Develop a multimodal generative AI app

 Let’s start by creating an Azure AI Foundry project.

-3. In the Create a project wizard, enter a suitable project name for (for example, my-ai-project) then review the Azure resources that will be automatically created to support your project.
+- In the Create a project wizard, enter a valid name for your project and if an existing hub is suggested, choose the option to create a new one.
+Then review the Azure resources that will be automatically created to support your hub and project.

 * At the time of writing, the Microsoft Phi-4-multimodal-instruct model we’re going to use in this exercise is available in these regions.
 You can check the latest regional availability for specific models in the Azure AI Foundry documentation.
 In the event of a regional quota limit being reached later in the exercise, there’s a possibility you may need to create another resource in a different region.